-We start our Bosnian part of Via Dinarica adventure with a transfer to Blidinje Nature Park, from where we will start hiking over Čvrsnica mountain.
-Today’s goal is Vilinac peak (2,118 m).
+We start our Bosnian part of the Via Dinarica adventure with a transfer to Blidinje Nature Park, from where we will start hiking over Čvrsnica mountain.
+Today’s goal is the Vilinac peak (2,118 m).

 The first bit of trail takes us through beech forest and a gentle ascent.
 As the elevation rises we come above the tree line and the “sleepy giant”: Čvrsnica Mountain.
 From the top of Vilinac, we will see the surrounding peaks, a 360-degree panorama.
 The hut is located 15 minutes away, where we spend our first night in the mountains.

 Moderate walk / 4-5hrs walk / 600Δh / 10km

 Breakfast, Lunch, Dinner / Mountain Hut Vilinac, Čvrsnica mountain, Bosnia

 Sunrises are the most beautiful in the mountains, and sunrise from Vilinac Hut is definitely one of the best in Bosnia.
 After breakfast, we will hike east to Drinaca peak (2,038 m) and Hajdučka vrata.
 Hajdučka vrata is a natural arch more than four meters wide.
 This natural phenomenon is very typical for carst and limestone.
 There are many natural arches of this kind in this area, but one is the biggest.

 From here we will start our descent, more than 1,500 m down, into the valley of Diva Grabovica.
 At the end of the day, we’ll be transferred to Umoljani village at Bjelašnica Mountain, for a well-deserved homemade dinner.